archbobo/boboweike/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to indentify the suggestion.
-- Provide a **step-by-step description of the suggested enhancement** in as much detail as possible.
+- Use a **clear and descriptive title** for the issue to identify the suggestion.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-At this point you can also tell which alternatives do not work for you.
+At this point, you can also tell which alternatives do not work for you.
 - You may want to include **screenshots** which help you demonstrate the steps or point out the part which the suggestion is related to.